bostoncleek/ergodic_exploration/README.md

 The ergodic controller performs receding horizon trajectory optimization in real time.
 The real time performance is achieved by integrating the [co-state](https://en.wikipedia.org/wiki/Hamiltonian_(control_theory)#:~:text=%2C%20referred%20to%20as%20costate%20variables,maximize%20the%20Hamiltonian%2C%20for%20all) backwards in time [2].

-In both the target information density and the mutual information demonstrations bellow [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) was used for localization and mapping using a Velodyne lidar.
+In both the target information density and the mutual information demonstrations below [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) was used for localization and mapping using a Velodyne lidar.
 Odometry was performed using wheel encoders.

 ### Target Information Density